The 5 biggest talking points from Super Bowl 2024

 By contrast, The Independent’s Mark Beaumont was less impressed.
 In his three-star review, Beaumont wrote that “in the end, Usher’s show seems like a fun, half-memorable mess.
 But, with the likes of Justin Bieber, Paul McCartney and Lana Del Rey watching on from the luxury boxes, it could have shifted so many more tour tickets.”

-Here are the biggest music moments from the biggest night in American sports:
+Here are the most talked-about music moments from the biggest night in American sports:

 Usher gets his skates on